Assistance with electric bills in NC—Who you can turn to for help

 Electric bills are a common problem for NC residents, so if you need any assistance with them, here’s what you can do:

-- Log on DoNot Pay through your web browser or iOS app
+- Log on DoNot Pay through your web browser

 - Select Corona Relief from the menu

 - Have a quick chat with our virtual advisor and explain what you need

 - Wait for the robot lawyer to suggest the best plan for you

 You don’t have to deal with any issues regarding electric, or any other utility bill alone.
 DoNotPay is there to help as much as it can every step of the way.